metallb/metallb/website/content/usage/_index.md

 assignment will fail and MetalLB will log a warning event visible in `kubectl describe service <service name>`.

+MetalLB supports `spec.loadBalancerIP` and a custom `metallb.universe.tf/loadBalancerIPs` annotation.
+The annotation also supports a comma separated list of IPs to be used in case of Dual Stack services.

+Please note that `spec.LoadBalancerIP` is planned to be deprecated in [k8s apis](https://github.com/kubernetes/kubernetes/pull/107235).

 MetalLB also supports requesting a specific address pool, if you want a certain kind of address but don't care which one exactly.
 To request assignment from a specific pool, add the